-It’s appropriate that a film based on a child’s toy takes a painting by numbers approach, with yet another completely predictable slasher movie.
-Like so many films of this kind, once the initial exposition is over you can map out almost scene-by-scene where it’s going, from the first murder, to the ending when the killer comes back after they seemed to be dead to anyone who’s never seen a film before.
-When a film just feels like it’s going through the motions there’s something seriously wrong.
+It’s appropriate that a film based on a child’s toy takes a painting by numbers approach, with every kill coming precisely when expected.
+Like so many films of this kind, once the initial exposition is over you can map out almost scene-by-scene where it’s going, from the first murder, to the ending when the killer comes back after they seemed to be dead.
+When a film just feels like it’s going through the motions it’s unlikely to scare you.

-It’s also yet another horror film which relies on the sheer stupidity of its characters for the plot to work, as they overlook key pieces of information, leave the child unattended with the scary doll and generally behave like idiots.
+But it also relies on the sheer stupidity of its characters for the plot to work, as they overlook key pieces of information, leave the child unattended with the scary doll and generally behave like idiots.
 Seeing a grown woman thrash around with a doll at her throat feels like watching an embarrassing uncle pretend to be attacked by a teddy bear.
 Not scary and certainly not funny.